Department of Chemistry

 The Chemistry Department offers six options for chemistry majors.

 1. The Liberal Arts Bachelor of Science chemistry major is designed for students who desire a general education in chemistry as a background for careers in many fields such as polymer science, environmental analysis, industrial chemistry, materials science, and various fields related to the medical sciences.
-This consists of 35 units distributed among the major fields of chemistry and requires an approved minor.
+This emphasis requires an approved minor.

-5. The Biochemistry Bachelor of Science major is offered for those who wish to focus on the study of chemical reactions as pertaining to biological systems.
+3. The Biochemistry Bachelor of Science emphasis is offered for those who wish to focus on the study of chemical reactions as pertaining to biological systems.
 This is a field of intense research with numerous medical, industrial and agricultural applications.
 One of the main goals of this track is to introduce students to fundamental biochemical concepts and laboratory techniques, and to help them bridge the gap between chemistry and biology while developing a working vocabulary of biochemistry.
-This major requires 63 units.
-This program does not require an academic minor.
+No minor is required.

 Integrated Science-Business